 Priscilla J. (“Sally”) Mattison is Of Counsel to the Bala Cynwyd, Pennsylvania-based firm Bernard M. Resnick, Esq., P.C.
 She reviews, drafts and negotiates contracts, solicits deals, evaluates potential claims, and provides legal advice regarding contract law and intellectual property matters to U.S. and international entertainment industry clients.
 Her clients have included recording artists, songwriters, record producers, record labels, music publishers, managers, booking agencies, music services companies, promoters, recording studios, documentary filmmakers, screenwriters, and film and television production companies.

-Ms. Mattison has been an invited speaker or moderator at Continuing Legal Education events hosted by the IAEL at the annual MIDEM convention in Cannes, France in 2008, 2009, 2011, 2012, 2014, 2016, 2017, and 2020 (MIDEM Digital Edition), and at Continuing Legal Education events hosted by the Pennsylvania Bar Institute, the University of Pennsylvania Law School, the TASA Group, and Widener University School of Law’s Sports and Entertainment Law Association.
+Ms. Mattison is an Adjunct Professor at the Villanova University Charles Widger School of Law, where she co-teaches a course in Entertainment Law.
+She has been an invited speaker or moderator at Continuing Legal Education events hosted by the IAEL at the annual MIDEM convention in Cannes, France in 2008, 2009, 2011, 2012, 2014, 2016, 2017, and 2020 (MIDEM Digital Edition), and at Continuing Legal Education events hosted by the Pennsylvania Bar Institute, the University of Pennsylvania Law School, the TASA Group, and Widener University School of Law’s Sports and Entertainment Law Association.
 She has appeared as a speaker at the NATPE Miami Market & Conference in Miami, Florida; the Winter Music Conference in Miami, Florida; the 32nd International Wildlife Film Festival in Missoula, Montana; a symposium at Princeton University; a panel presentation hosted by Philadelphia Volunteer Lawyers for the Arts; the Lebanon Valley College VALE Media (formerly Music) Industries Conference VI, VII, and XI; the Hudson Valley Songfest 6; the Algonquin Film Festival; the Pennsylvania Performing Artists on Tour (“PennPAT”) Roster Artists Retreat; and the Music and Entertainment Industry Educators Association’s Regional Music Industry Conference.
 She has lectured to students of Southwestern Law School’s “Entertainment and Media Law LL.M.
 Online” program, and at the Villanova University Charles Widger School of Law, Penn State University’s Dickinson School of Law, and Temple University’s College of Engineering and Boyer College of Music and Dance.
 She has taught Business Law at the Art Institute of Philadelphia, and Music Business Management at Cabrini College/KAJEM Recording Arts Program.
 She has been an invited mentor or judge at numerous entertainment industry events.

 Ms. Mattison is a member of the bars of Pennsylvania and the District of Columbia as well as the United States District Court for the Eastern District of Pennsylvania.
 She belongs to the Philadelphia Bar Association, the International Association of Entertainment Lawyers, New York Women in Film & Television, and Philadelphia Women in Film & Television; is a Professional Member of The Recording Academy; and holds both writer and publisher memberships in BMI.

 Ms. Mattison currently serves as an appointed member of the Philadelphia City Council-established Philadelphia Film Advisory Task Force and as a member of the Board of Directors of Pennsylvania Public Radio Associates, Inc./Echoes.
-She was selected to the 2020 Pennsylvania Super Lawyers list by Super Lawyers/Thomson Reuters and was named a Super Lawyers “Rising Star” in 2005, 2006 and 2007.
+She was selected to the 2020 and 2021 Pennsylvania Super Lawyers lists by Super Lawyers/Thomson Reuters, and was named a Super Lawyers “Rising Star” in 2005, 2006 and 2007.
 She was designated a Main Line Today Top Lawyer in 2014, 2015, 2016, 2018 and 2019, and was chosen as one of twenty “2019 Women on the Move” by Main Line Today magazine.
-Long active in environmental matters, she served for three years as an appointed member of the Radnor Township, Pennsylvania Environmental Advisory Council.
+Long active in environmental matters, she currently serves on the Lower Merion Township, Pennsylvania Sustainability Steering Committee’s Regulatory Task Force, and previously served for three years as an appointed member of the Radnor Township, Pennsylvania Environmental Advisory Council.
 She is a LEED® Accredited Professional (LEED AP® Homes) and is REGREEN Trained™.
 She is also an exhibited photographer.

 “LEED AP” and the related acronym, and the LEED AP logos are trademarks owned by the U.S. Green Building Council and awarded to individuals under license by the Green Building Certification Institute.